bodo-hugo-barwich/client-accounting-rs/README.md

 and in consequence the a possible _Chargeback_ request cannot be satisfied.
 This is because the _Dispute_ arrived **after** the _Withdrawal_.
 If the _Dispute_ arrived before the _Withdrawal_ then the _Withdrawal_ Transaction would have failed but a _Chargeback_ request would have been possible.
+See more details on this changed procedure at: [Place _Deposit_ Transaction Funds on "held"](https://github.com/bodo-hugo-barwich/client-accounting-rs/issues/1)

 * The **Transaction History** per Account is also stateful.
 They will rendered invalid according to the chronological order that they arrive and the persistent state of the